Case Blue: Background

-On 22 June 1941, Germany launched Operation Barbarossa with the intention of defeating the Soviet Union in a quick offensive which was expected to last only three months.
-The Axis offensive had met with initial success and the Red Army had suffered some major defeats before halting the Axis units just short of Moscow (November/December 1941).
-Although the Germans had captured vast areas of land and important industrial centers, the Soviet Union remained in the war.
-In the winter of 1941–42, the Soviets struck back in a series of successful counteroffensives, pushing back the German threat to Moscow.
-Despite these setbacks, Hitler wanted complete destruction of Russia, for which he required the oil resources of the Caucasus.
-By February 1942 the German Army High Command (OKH) had begun to develop plans for a follow-up campaign to the aborted Barbarossa offensive – with the Caucasus as its principal objective.
-On 5 April 1942, Hitler laid out the elements of the plan now known as "Case Blue" (Fall Blau) in Führer Directive No. 41.
-The directive outlined the main goals of the 1942 summer campaign on Germany's Eastern Front: holding attacks for Army Group (AG) Centre, the capture of Leningrad and the link-up with Finland for AG North, and the capture of the Caucasus region for Army Group South.
-The main focus was to be the capture of the Caucasus region.
+On 22 June 1941, Germany launched Operation Barbarossa to defeat the Soviet Union in a Blitzkrieg which was expected to last only three months.
+The Axis offensive had met with initial success and the Red Army had suffered some of the greatest defeats in military history, before halting the Axis units just short of Moscow (November–December 1941).
+The Germans had captured vast areas of land and important industrial centers but the Soviet Union remained in the war.
+In the winter of 1941–1942, the Soviets struck back in several successful counter-offensives, pushing back the Germans from Moscow.
+Despite these setbacks, Hitler wanted the complete destruction of Russia, for which he required the oil resources of the Caucasus.

+By February 1942 the German Army High Command (OKH) had begun to plan for a follow-up campaign to Barbarossa – with the Caucasus as its principal objective.
+On 5 April 1942, Hitler laid out the elements of the plan, now "Case Blue" (Fall Blau) in Führer Directive No. 41.
+The directive outlined the main goals of the 1942 summer campaign on the Eastern Front, holding attacks for Army Group Centre, the capture of Leningrad and the link-up with Finland for Army Group North and the capture of the Caucasus for Army Group South.
+The schwerpunkt (main effort) was to be in the south.